acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 .. code-block:: shell

-  bash deploy.sh <acumos username> <acumos password> <datasource>
+  bash deploy.sh <docker-proxy username> <docker-proxy password> <datasource>

 where:

-* <acumos username> is the user's account username on the Acumos platform
+* docker-proxy username> is the user's account username on the Acumos platform

   * NOTE: for the Athena release, this must be a single value set for the platform in the installation of the docker-proxy, as described under `Operations User Guide`_

-* <acumos password> is the user's account password on the Acumos platform
+* <docker-proxy password> is the user's account password on the Acumos platform

   * NOTE: for the Athena release, this must be a single value set for the platform in the installation of the docker-proxy, as described under `Operations User Guide`_

-* <datasource> is where the databroker will be instructed to obtain data to feed into the solution, and can be a file path or a URL
+* <datasource> is where the Data Broker will be instructed to obtain data to feed into the solution, and can be a file path or a URL

 deploy.sh will then take the following actions to deploy the solution: